stretchr/hoard/README.md

 ###When should I use Hoard?
 Caching is useful if:

-  * you have objects that are expensive or slow to create or initialise such as those read from a database or downloaded from the web etc.
+  * You have objects that are expensive/slow to create, such as reading from a database or the web.
-  * you have a software architecture where lazy loading of resources is beneficial to your program
+  * Your program could benefit from lazy loading of resources
-  * you care about, and intend to manage the amount of memory being used by your code

 ###How does Hoard work?

 The first time you need an object, Hoard will ask you to create it.
-It will then store the object in memory until it expires.
-If your code needs it again (and it hasn't expired), it will be returned.
-If it has already expired, Hoard will ask you to create it again the next time your code needs it.
+It will then store the object your provide in memory until it expires.
+If your code needs it again, it will be returned from the cache.
+If it has already expired, Hoard will ask you to create it again and store the result in the cache.

-Internally, Hoard manages the expiration of objects in a number of high-performant ways, and you are able to specify when objects should expire.
+Internally, Hoard manages the expiration of objects in a performant manner, and allows you to specify specific policies for when an object should expire

 ###What kind of expiration does Hoard support?